 The IRA owner submits the fair market value annually to the IRS to indicate the change of the value of their assets in a self-directed IRA.
 Accuplan Benefits Services requires the valuation annually to certify the accurate tax reporting to the Internal Revenue Service as of December 31 of each year.

-More Self-Directed IRA Rules
+More Common Self-Directed Rules

 Contribution Limits and RMDs